Dakuro/ChaoticTweaks/README.md

 or even port it to a different mod loader if you want to!

-You just need to make sure to credit me and any other person involved in the parts of code you use.
+You just need to make sure you credit me and any other person involved in the parts of code you use.